Skip to content

 3. Grade Reports - all I, W, U, or NR grades should be reviewed and appropriate action taken as needed.
 Accumulation of no more than 8 units of combined Incomplete, Unsatisfactory, C or lower grades at any one time is allowed.

-4. P/NP - no courses graded "Pass" are to be included as part of the advanced degree program, nor are they to be considered as satisfying academic criteria for University-administered fellowships and academic appointments/employment.
+4. P/NP - no courses graded "Pass" are to be included as part of the advanced degree program, nor are they to be considered as meeting the academic criteria for satisfactory progress, for university-administered fellowships, or for academic appointments/employment.
+A graduate student enrolled in undergraduate courses may elect P/NP grading for one such course only (a maximum of 4 units) per semester.
+Under no circumstances will such courses taken as P/NP count toward unit and degree requirements for any graduate degree program.

 5. Enrollment Units - students must be enrolled for at least 8 graduate or upper-division units of credit each semester, including credit for supervised teaching and research, unless part-time status or a Planned Educational Leave Program (PELP) has been approved in advance by the Graduate Dean.
 In cases of approved part-time status, enrollment in seven (7) or fewer units of credit toward the degree is expected each semester.